ltratt/aeschylus/README.md

 OBS](https://obsproject.com/forum/resources/infowriter.345/) might do the trick if you use OBS (though the description does suggest it only records times to the resolution of a second, which, if true, wouldn't be sufficient for me).

+`markers_to_makefile` then takes in the marker information and creates a `Makefile` which processes each scene individually before merging them altogether.
+The `Makefile` tends to have a high degree of parallelism in it, so when it's running it is likely to use your CPU fairly intensively.